ADGEfficiency/adgefficiency.github.io/_posts/2018-07-20-misunderstanding-dota.md

 Open AI previously created a world class 1v1 bot with significant gameplay restrictions - the most important being a restriction to a 1v1 game.
 Dota 2 is a 5v5 game.
 This current Open AI agent (based on PPO and powered with gigantic samples of experience) plays the 5v5 game with some limits on gameplay.

-A common comment among Dota 2 fans is that the **restrictions on the gameplay devalue the performance of the Open AI agent**.
-This is incorrect.
+A common comment among Dota 2 fans is that the restrictions on the gameplay devalue the performance of the Open AI agent.  **This is incorrect**.

 A more complex game would allow **more dimensions in which a machine could outperform a human**.
 Allowing the use of core mechanics such as wards will give machines additional ways to outperform humans.